INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 Don’t forget fun postcards to frame back home too.

 PS: The verdict’s out on the Disney Photo Pass.
 I loved our few pics but I think next time, we’ll put that $200 to good use elsewhere.

 No. 29: Join the Disney Pin Trading Tribe.

 We’ll talk in depth about pin trading soon but for now, all I’d say is jump in with both feet!

 There’s something a bit magical and kind of fun to join the ‘cool gang’ and whether or not you think DISNEY pin trading counts in the hipster stakes, the kids do!

-Yes, I agree that $7 – $8 as a starting point seems a tad excessive for a DISNEY pin badge, but if you limit it to one pin per child per day, the kids will be so focused on finding the best one, there’ll be no time to dither and dally about with all the other (much more expensive) souvenirs on offer.
+BUT if you limit your spend to one pin per child per day, the kids will be so focused on finding the best one, there’ll be no time to dither and dally about with all the other (much more expensive) souvenirs on offer.